 If your 401(k) gets passed on to your children, the plan can require them to withdrawal the total balance within five years.
 Since this money isn’t taxed until it’s withdrawn, this can cause a bit of a tax headache for your heirs.

-Withdrawals from an IRA, however, are tax-free as long as you are of retirement age.
-Your children or heirs other than your spouse can withdrawal based on life expectancy without worrying about the tax implications.
+Withdrawals from an IRA, however, are tax penalty free as long as you are of retirement age.
+Your children or heirs other than your spouse can withdrawal based on life expectancy without worrying about the tax penalties.

 Other Things to Consider

 Before making the jump, it’s important to consider every factor, including the benefits of leaving your money right where it is.